Upper Peninsula

 4. 4

-The Perfect 4-Some package through Island Resort covers Sweetgrass, Sage Run, Greywalls, and TimberStone with lodging; the premium add-on for Greywalls is $55 per round per person on top of the base package.
+The Perfect 4-Some package through Island Resort covers Sweetgrass, Sage Run, Greywalls, and TimberStone with lodging; The premium add-on for Greywalls is $55 per round per person on top of the base package.

 5. 5

-Tee times at Greywalls book up on summer weekends; call the Marquette Golf Club pro shop at 906-225-0721 or book online at least three to four weeks ahead.
+Tee times at Greywalls book up on summer weekends; Call the Marquette Golf Club pro shop at 906-225-0721 or book online at least three to four weeks ahead.

 6. 6